ggallas/lev/README.md

 1. Refactor Layout component to class component so it can be an error boundary
 2. Improve coverage at least to 90%
-3. Add more styling
+3. Add more styling (lot more)
+4. Improve readability: E.g: create useLocalStorage hook, extract reducer actions and refactor logic to be more clean.
-4. Explore NextJS Middlewares so It's possible to change app persistance to depend on cookies instead of localStorage.
-This way I could implement a few server side rendered pages (couldn't with actual implementation because it's not easy to handle cookies in getServerSideProps without a library)
+5. Explore NextJS Middlewares so it's possible to change app persistance to depend on cookies instead of localStorage.
+This way I could implement a few server side rendered pages (couldn't with actual implementation because it's not easy to handle cookies in getServerSideProps without a external library)